elrnv/dync/README.md

 Notably `dync` introduces the following types:
  - `VecCopy<V>` - a homogeneous collection of `Copy` types generic over the virtual function table,
- - `VecDrop<V>` - a homogeneous collection generic over the virtual function table,
+ - `VecDyn<V>` - a homogeneous collection generic over the virtual function table,
  - `SliceCopy<V>` (and `SliceCopyMut<V>`) - a homogeneous slice (and mutable slice) of `Copy` types generic over the virtual function table,
- - `SliceDrop<V>` (and `SliceDropMut<V>`) - a homogeneous slice (and mutable slice) of types generic over the virtual function table,
+ - `Slice<V>` (and `SliceMut<V>`) - a homogeneous slice (and mutable slice) of types generic over the virtual function table,
  - `BoxValue<V>` - an untyped boxed value of any size.
  - `SmallValue<V>` - an untyped value that fits into a `usize`.
  - `ValueRef<V>` (and `ValueMut<V>`) - an untyped value reference (and mutable reference).
  - `CopyValueRef<V>` (and `CopyValueMut<V>`) - an untyped value reference (and mutable reference) of
    a `Copy` type.

 The main difference between the `Copy` variants of these is that they do not require a designated drop function pointer, which makes them simpler and potentially more performant.
-However, the benchmarks have not revealed any performance advantages in the `Copy` variants, so it is recommended to always use the `Drop` variants by default.
+However, the benchmarks have not revealed any performance advantages in the `Copy` variants, so it is recommended to always use the fully dynamic variants (e.g. `VecDyn` instead of `VecCopy` and `Slice` instead of `SliceCopy`) by default.
 Furthermore the `Copy` variants may be deprecated in the future to simplify the API.

 # Examples